 One way to make sure your business is getting the attention it deserves is by creating products for a niche market.
 For example, if you’re a jewellery maker, instead of making a ‘gold bangle’ and competing with thousands of similar products, maybe switch it out for a ‘personalised engraved gold bangle’.
 Or you could go down the route of popular culture and make something like a ‘Game of Thrones bangle’.
 There’s still a market for these products, but it’s not as competitive as vague, generic categories.

 As a creative, you’ll probably have loads of original ideas that can help you stand out.
 Spend some time working out what your USP is before you dive straight in – or play around with a few ideas and see what brings you the most success!

 BrandingOnce you’ve figured out your USP, you can use it to help craft a memorable brand for your Etsy store.
 This is your unique style that your customers will know you for and is made up of a bunch of things like your logo, design style, and even the way you describe products and speak to your customers.
 Here are a few ways you can build your brand on Etsy.

 The most popular Etsy stores have clean, bright designs that really showcase the products.
 We recommend sticking to one or two main colours and fonts on your page.

-When it comes to your product photography, try and make them look as professional as possible by using high quality images.
+When it comes to your product photography, try and make them look as professional as possible by using high-quality images.
 Take your pictures in daylight, but not in direct sunlight.
 You should also think about what’s in the background – no one wants to see your ironing pile!
 Create your own mini studio with white posters to make sure the focus is entirely on your product.
-Another top tip for stellar photography is to keep the camera as steady as possible, whether that’s by using a tripod or leading it on a surface or on the back of a chair.
+Another top tip for stellar photography is to keep the camera as steady as possible, whether that’s by using a tripod or leaning it on a surface or on the back of a chair.